jimangel/GitDocs/README.md

 1) Use kubectl proxy to preview

     ```
-    sudo kubectl port-forward deployment/gitdocs 80:8080
+    kubectl port-forward deployment/gitdocs 8080:8080
     ```

-    Open a browser to http://localhost and browse.
+    Open a browser to http://localhost:8080 and browse.

 ## Clean up